cdadashovkhandan/RevEngine/README.md

 # Future work

 Currently the application only supports planes.
 The implementations this work is based on support more shapes.
-Each of these shapes needs to be implemented as a separate class, inheriting from `PrimitiveShape`.=
+Each of these shapes needs to be implemented as a separate class, inheriting from `PrimitiveShape`.

+The pre-process step has some parts disabled, namely the rotation, due to bugs.
+This is not a big deal for individual primitives or any components in the fit4cad dataset as they are already z-aligned, but this issue should be addressed first before any further expansions.